kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Wrap or unwrap responses as an<!-- AWS ALB or--> AWS API Gateway

-Enterprise customers may use Gloo Edge in place of an AWS ALB or AWS API Gateway.
-To do this, you can additionally configure the `unwrapAsAlb` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
+In Gloo Edge Enterprise, you can use Gloo Edge in place of an AWS ALB or AWS API Gateway.
+To do this, configure the `unwrapAsAlb` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
 These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB or AWS API Gateway.

 <!-- As of right now, we dont have a great understanding of exactly how edge should manipulate the response in the same manner as an aws alb.
 Seems very similar to the manipulation from the API gateway one.
 Will leave the unwrapAsAlb setting info in the about section and in the ^ paragraph right before this in case people still want to try this out on their own, but I dont think our testing docs will help very much at this point.
 ### AWS ALB